handsontable/handsontable/docs/content/guides/rows/row-sorting.md

   <HotTable
     ref={hotTableComponentRef}

-    // enable sorting by multiple columns (for the entire grid) columnSorting={true}
+    // enable sorting by multiple columns, for the entire grid columnSorting={true}

     // exclude rows 1 and 2 from sorting